 - Children’s dental and vision care

-Make sure that you know what your policy covers, what family members are covered and what you will pay for the coverage.
-Some medical insurance policies like HMOs will only cover procedures performed by certain professionals in a network.
-A PPO will allow you to choose your provider and then pay based on that provider’s preferred status.
+Make sure that you know what your policy covers, what family members are covered, and what you will pay for the coverage.
+Some medical insurance policies, like health maintenance organizations (HMOs), will only cover procedures performed by certain professionals in a network.
+A preferred provider organization (PPO) will allow you to choose your provider and then pay based on that provider’s preferred status.

 How Does Health Insurance Work in Alaska?

-Co-payments: A co-payment is the cost you have to pay for medical services such as a doctor's visits and lab work, and for prescription medicine.
+- Co-payments: A co-payment is the cost you have to pay for medical services such as doctor visits and lab work, and for prescription medicine.
 Co-pays are typically around $25.

-Households that make between 100 and 400 percent of the federal poverty level for Alaska may qualify for a federal subsidy or tax credit for medical insurance.
+Households that make between 100% and 400% of the federal poverty level for Alaska may qualify for a federal subsidy or tax credit for medical insurance.
 The federal subsidy is like a coupon the consumer can use to lower the cost of medical insurance.

 What Will Your Health Insurance Quotes Look Like?

-The quotes you receive from Alaska health insurance providers will vary depending on a number of factors, including these:
+The quotes you receive from Alaska health insurance providers will vary depending on a number of factors, including:

 - Whether you need individual or family coverage